MileHacker Logo

 Currency & Exchange

 The local currency is the Brazilian Real (BRL).
-It is advisable to have some local currency for smaller purchases, especially at local markets or street vendors.
+It's a good idea to have some local currency for smaller purchases, especially at local markets or street vendors.

 Exchange Locations